The Canine Revolution Will Be Televised

 In the film, a 13-year-old girl is devastated when her dog, Hagen, is thrown out on the street by her father.
 Lost and confused, Hagen tries to survive on the streets alone, but his friendly, trusting nature leads him into the hands of those looking to exploit and abuse him.
 Sold into a dog fighting ring, Hagen’s docile temperament is beaten out of him, transforming him into the evil “beast” humans wanted him to be.

 I’m telling you, not since Benji has a dog been such an engrossing main character.
 Even more astounding is that all 250 dogs in the film, including the lead dog, were all rescue dogs from animal shelters.
 Combine that with the “humans are fundamentally evil” message running through the film and we get a clear idea of the filmmakers’ agenda.
-In White God, dogs might be the beasts, but the true animals are us.
+In White God, dogs might be beasts, but we are the true animals.